 Concept Occurrence Percentages

-Concept occurrence tables show what percentage of the collection’s records contain the dialect definition for that concept.
-The visualization is comprised of rows for each recommendation concept and columns for each dialect.
+Concept occurrence tables show the percentage of each collection’s records that contain the content for each concept.
+The table includes rows for each recommendation concept and columns for each dialect.
 Cells are filled with a color or a percentage.
 The percentage is how many records in the sample set contain that concept.

 Green means every record in the member node’s collection contains the concept.
-Yellow represents 0%, a concept that the dialect contains but is not in any record in the member node’s collection.
+Yellow represents 0%, a concept that the dialect contains but is not in any record in the collection.
 Red represents a concept that is not contained in any record in the collection.
 Furthermore, the concept cannot be documented within the structure of the collection’s current dialect.
 The tables are intended to show how complete a collection is for a recommendation level.

 Identification Level